Treatment for Failure to Launch in Teens and Young Adults in Los Angeles, California

-Initial Assessment
+Initial assessment

-Our Teen Intensive Outpatient Program (IOP)
+Teen Intensive Outpatient Program (IOP)

 Our IOP provides therapy through a developmental and behavioral lens, combining individual therapy, group support, case management, and life skills training.
 This comprehensive approach addresses the root causes of failure to launch, supports overall mental health, and connects your teen with a community that understands the challenges of navigating early adulthood.

-Includes:
+Teen IOP Includes:

-Catered to your schedule, Monday through Friday
+You are free to identify the days that support your schedule, Monday through Friday

-What to Expect with Teen IOP
+What to expect with Teen IOP

 Our teen IOP provides comprehensive clinical support through individual and group therapy, case management and holistic therapies to support the full spectrum of treatment for failure to launch symptoms.
 Each program includes: